-Note: The sequence of LASC courses marked with is a suggestion but serves as a reminder that LASC designated courses must be taken to satisfy the LASC requirements.
+- EN-101 and EN-102 satisfies LASC writing. - MA-180 requires Accuplacer score of 5 or higher. - The sequence of LASC courses marked with 3 is a suggestion but serves as a reminder that LASC designated courses must be taken to satisfy the LASC requirements. - MA-150 requires an Accuplacer score of 4 or higher.